alttch/eva3/doc/drivers.rst

     How the driver handles update commands

-Use commands *uc-cmd phi unload* and *uc-cmd phi unlink* to unload and unlink unnecesseary PHI modules, but note that driver and PHI can't be unloaded while they're assigned to items.
-You must first assign a different driver to item or use *uc-cmd driver unset* command.
+Use commands *uc-cmd phi unload* and *uc-cmd phi unlink* to unload and unlink unnecessary PHI modules, but note that driver and PHI can't be unloaded while they're assigned to items.
+You must first assign a different driver to the item or use *uc-cmd driver unset* command.

-You can load PHI/driver with the same ID even if they are already present in a system without unloading them first.
+You can load PHIs/drivers with the same IDs even if they are already present in the system without unloading them first.
 In this case, new modules/configuration replace the old ones.

 .. _lpi: